Thomas-Delany/English_Reservoir/README.md

  # English_Reservoir

-I founded English Reservoir to provide the ultimate, intuitive, dynamic, and interactive platform for English learners.
+I founded English Reservoir to provide an intuitive, dynamic, and interactive platform for English learners.
 In a nutshell, English Reservoir offers a wide array of courses within a subscription-based package.

 The English language is the international language of business, science and finance, and the go-to language every person on the planet should learn to communicate with others in an international setting.